What is ADHD Testing?

 Things to consider:

-• Please do not start this process unless you can afford an anticipated cost between $600 and $1580.
-This extensive process requires a lot of time from highly trained individuals, so we like to try and inform clients what they are getting into before starting the process.
+- Please do not start this process unless you can afford an anticipated cost between $650 and $2100.
+This extensive process requires a lot of time from highly trained individuals, so we like to try to inform clients what they are getting into before starting the process.

-• You MUST pay your estimated financial obligation upfront before attending the first testing session with a psychologist.
+- You MUST pay your estimated financial responsibility upfront before attending the first testing session with a clinician.

 Please feel free to email us with any additional questions or concerns.